elastic/kibana/x-pack/legacy/plugins/siem/server/lib/detection_engine/README.md

 - Delete any existing alerts you have
 - Delete any existing alert tasks you have
 - Delete any existing signal mapping you might have had.
-- Add the latest signal index and its mappings using your settings from `SIGNALS_INDEX` environment variable.
+- Add the latest signal index and its mappings using your settings from `${SIGNALS_INDEX}` environment variable.
 - Posts the sample rule from `rules/root_or_admin_1.json` by replacing its `output_index` with your `SIGNALS_INDEX` environment variable
 - The sample rule checks for root or admin every 5 minutes and reports that as a signal if it is a positive hit